fustinoni-net/PiRobotPlatform/README.md

 ## Installation guide
 To install the library on your Pi, and get something to run and test, follows this step:

-1. execute:
+* execute:

     git clone https://github.com/fustinoni-net/PiRobotPlatform.git

 This command will create the directory  PiRobotPlatform and download inside it the main project and all sub-projects.

-2. move into the directory:
+* move into the directory:

     cd PiRobotPlatform

-3. edit the pom.xml file (use your favorit editor or nano):
+* edit the pom.xml file (use your favorite editor or nano):

     nano pom.xml

-4. In the pom.xml customize the following part with your own one.
+* In the pom.xml customize the following part with your own one.
 Also if you run the build locally you have to set the right parameter here or the project will not build.

         <!-- DEFAULT RASPBERRY PI PROPERTIES -->
         <pi.host>raspi-pi2go.homenet.telecomitalia.it</pi.host>